huhuhu0420/simple-ad-service/README.md

 ### GKE

-The project is deployed to GKE, and the service is exposed with the ingress.
+The project is deployed on GKE, and the service is exposed with the ingress.

 The ingress ip: 34.49.138.159 (may be expired)